dranger003/ggllm.cpp/README.md

 **Conversion:**
 1) use falcon_convert.py to produce a GGML v1 binary from HF - not recommended to be used directly
 2) use examples/falcon_quantize to convert these into memory aligned GGMLv3 binaries of your choice including mmap support from there on
-_Important: The Falcon 7B model features tensor sizes which are not yet supported by K-type quantizers - use the traditional quantization for those_
+_The Falcon 7B model features tensor sizes which are not yet supported by K-type quantizers - use the traditional quantization for those_

 **Status/Bugs:**
-* On linux Q5_1 7B user reports a batch token ingestion context memory issue, with -b 1 it's gone.
-Not reproduced on Windows
+Cummulative token slowdown over increasing context

 **How to compile:**
 ```